 Over the course of the past decade, WICHE has worked collaboratively with both the Nevada Division of Public and Behavioral Health (DPBH) and the State of Nevada WICHE to better understand behavioral health workforce issues.
 From this engagement has evolved the development of the Nevada Psychology Internship Consortium, which will matriculate its first cohort of interns the summer of 2015.
 This is a unique partnership between WICHE MHP, Nevada WICHE, and DPBH.
 Nevada WICHE has committed funds for internship stipends during the development phase, while the DPBH has funded WICHE to develop the internship and support for gaining accreditation.
 As DPBH achieves the ability to self-fund the internship stipends, Nevada WICHE has expressed a commitment to redirect its funding support to new behavioral health professional education and training initiatives.

 Another initiative, the Master Property Program (MPP), helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $103 billion.
+Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $103 million.
 The 10 institutions in the Nevada System of Higher Education are insured through the MPP and collectively have saved several million on their insurance costs.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.
 Sierra Nevada College participates in MHECare.
 In a third collaboration with MHEC, WICHE extends the benefits of MHECtech to colleges and universities in the West enabling them to purchase from competitively bid purchasing agreements to reduce costs on a range of hardware and software products and services.

-Joseph Hardy, Nevada state senator; Carl Shaff, educational consultant, Reno; Jane Nichols, former vice chancellor for academic and student affairs, Nevada System of Higher Education, Reno; Warren Hardy, former state senator; Raymond Rawson, dentist and former state senator; Patricia Geuder, professor emeritus, University of Nevada, Las Vegas; Richard Jarvis, former chancellor of the University and Community College System of Nevada and the Oregon University System; Paul Page (WICHE chair, 1996), former vice president for university advancement at the University of Nevada, Reno; and John M. Vergiels, professor emeritus, University of Nevada, Las Vegas.
+Vic Redding, vice chancellor for finance & administration; Vance Farrow, industry specialist, healthcare, Governor’s Office of Economic Development; Joseph Hardy, Nevada state senator; Carl Shaff, educational consultant, Reno; Jane Nichols, former vice chancellor for academic and student affairs, Nevada System of Higher Education, Reno; Warren Hardy, former state senator; Raymond Rawson, dentist and former state senator; Patricia Geuder, professor emeritus, University of Nevada, Las Vegas; Richard Jarvis, former chancellor of the University and Community College System of Nevada and the Oregon University System; Paul Page (WICHE chair, 1996), former vice president for university advancement at the University of Nevada, Reno; and John M. Vergiels, professor emeritus, University of Nevada, Las Vegas.